-Relating to the alleged illegal or inappropriate driving of a Police vehicle on duty.
+These allegations relate to the alleged illegal or inappropriate driving of a Police vehicle on duty.

 This includes an alleged inappropriate pursuit.
 Even if a pursuit does not result in injury or death (see Significant Events), there is strict policy and procedure around initiating, continuing or abandoning a pursuit.